rbeerwerth/BornAgain-website/content/documentation/working-with-python/material-types/index.md

 * [sld-calculator.appspot.com](https://sld-calculator.appspot.com/)
 * [SLD calculator by NIST](https://www.ncnr.nist.gov/resources/activation/)

 The first of aforementioned calculators provides SLD values in inverse square angstroms, which are also the input units for `MaterialBySLD`.
 Thus the SLD values found with the calculator can be directly copied and pasted into a BornAgain script.

+### Default = Vacuum

 Both `HomogeneousMaterial` and `MaterialBySLD` can be created with empty constructors: